AmadeusW/amadeusw.github.io/_posts/2015-11-24-on-excuses-and-giant-heatsinks.md

 > - I'm awkward on camera, the video's going to suck.

 **Without waiting any further, I said yes**!
 Every moment of hestitation would make the decision harder.
-I knew I did the right thing, but I also felt immediate regret. **Excuses are like a drug, they give a blissful feeling and temporary relief from stress, but when abused, they're disastrous**.
+I knew I did the right thing, but I also felt scared of shooting the video.
+It felt like it's outside of my comfort zone, and now, in retrospect, I'm both surprised and disappointed of having such a narrow comfort zone.
+This needs to change. **Excuses are like a drug, they give a blissful feeling and temporary relief from stress, but when abused, they're disastrous**.

 Of course, filming with Jef was a lot of fun and went smoothly.